zebrunner/community-edition/docs/config-guide.md

 #### Pull Request decoration example

-When you create a pull and the sonar analysis reported issues, your pull request will be decorated with those issues and links to the sonarqube instance holding your project.
+When you create a pull and the sonar analysis reported issues, your pull request will be decorated with those issues and links to the sonarqube instance with your project.

 ![Alt text](https://github.com/zebrunner/zebrunner/blob/master/docs/img/github-pr-deco1.png?raw=true "github-pr-deco1")
 ![Alt text](https://github.com/zebrunner/zebrunner/blob/master/docs/img/github-pr-deco2.png?raw=true "github-pr-deco2")